JimLynchCodes/capacity-testing-sieve-stack/README.md

 # Capacity Testing Data Point Sieve Stack

-A function that filters data points for ASTM 2848-13 capacity and performance ratio tests.
+A function that filters data points for ASTM 2848-13 capacity and performance ratio tests!

 <br/>